(OK, it's not really that many people.)

 Moving on. . . you won't find any of these

-at one of these
+at one of thesein Portland or Vancouver.

 Yes, folks. . .that's an Amish hitching post at the Walmart.
 Which was the only place to shop in Ashland, Ohio.
 (Someplace special.)
 In fact, it's not even open anymore because they built a Walmart Super Center after I left.